obsidian-tasks-group/obsidian-tasks/docs/Queries/Filters.md

 Since Tasks X.Y.Z, **[[Custom Filters|custom filtering]] by start date** is now possible, using `task.start`.

 <!-- placeholder to force blank line before included text --> <!-- include: CustomFilteringExamples.test.dates_task.start_docs.approved.md -->

+- ```filter by function task.start.format('dddd') === 'Sunday'```
+  - Find tasks starting on Sunday.
+  - On non-English systems, you may need to supply the day of the week in the local language.

 <!-- placeholder to force blank line after included text --> <!-- endInclude -->